jerry20091103/vibration-tuner/code/function_def.md

 # Function Description for vibration-tuner
 - all datatypes/names are for reference only, can be changed as needed
-## Metronomone
+## Metronome
-The metronomone allows the user to set a tempo and have the device vibrate at that tempo.
+The metronome allows the user to set a tempo and have the device vibrate at that tempo.
 ### Functions
 - setBPM(int bpm):
     - Sets the tempo of the device to the given BPM.
 Range: at least 30-300 BPM.